 Change the scene

-Small gestures can go a long way in making the performance review process less intimidating, especially for (introvert) employees who aren’t comfortable with giving feedback to their superior.
+Small gestures can go a long way in making employee performance reviews less intimidating, especially for (introvert) employees who aren’t comfortable with giving feedback to their superior.
 One way to lighten the mood would be to do the appraisal out of the office and in a more casual setting – for example, a restaurant or a café.
 This can help alleviate the stress of the evaluation, and facilitates having a more open conversation with the team member.

 Employees can find performance reviews intimidating.
 After all, their work is under scrutiny.
 That’s why these meetings should be a conversation, not a monologue.
 If you establish a collaborative environment, you show your staff that you’re invested in them, and they’ll feel more appreciated and more motivated to perform even better in the coming year.